magento/merchdocs/src/magento-payments/order-payment-status.md

 By default, 30 days of transactions are shown in the grid.

-Scroll to the left and right to view [information for order payment status](#column-descriptions) in the daily report, including order date, authorized date, invoiced, shipped, pay status, and more.
+Scroll to the left and right to view [information for order payment statuses](#column-descriptions) in the daily report, including order date, authorized date, invoiced, shipped, pay status, and more.

 The number of payout transactions that are visible, for the default 30 day timeframe or a [customized timeframe](#customize-statuses-timeframe), are shown above the payouts grid as a records count.